rosestudio-dev/morphine/README.md

 Morphine is an open-source, embedded programming language developed by [why-iskra](https://github.com/why-iskra).

 > [!CAUTION]
-> The product is in the alpha version state.
+> The product is in the dev version state.
 There may be bugs.
 In the next releases, something may change.

 ## Contents
 - [Features](#features)